 The flavor of Kung pao chicken is sweet and spicy and a little nutty.

-Which is hotter General Tso’s chicken or Kung Pao chicken?
+Which is hotter, General Tso’s chicken or Kung Pao chicken?

 Kung Pao chicken is hotter than General Tso.
 The Kung Pao sauce is made with more chili peppers.
+General Tso’s chicken usually has a thicker, sweet and sour sauce.

 - Instant Pot Beef and Broccoli